sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 Pin 24 is VU.
 It can be used as power supply to the CMOD-A7 (in case no USB is connected) or as power monitor in case USB is connected.

-**TODO**: Figure out if/how we can safely use the CMOD module with USB connected or not connected.
+**TODO**: Figure out if/how we can safely use the CMOD-A7 module with USB connected or not connected.
 See [Section 1.1 of the CMOD-A7 reference manual](https://reference.digilentinc.com/reference/programmable-logic/cmod-a7/reference-manual#power_input_options).
 A possible solution using a Schottky diode is also mentioned there.

 Pin 25 is GND.
 It is a bit unfortunate that we only have a single ground pin, but it will have to do.